jtemporal/jtemporal.github.io/README.md

-This theme was made by [webjeda](http://webjeda.com/cards)
+This theme is based on the one made by [webjeda](http://webjeda.com/cards).

-For more themes visit - [https://jekyll-themes.com](https://jekyll-themes.com)